Maven Continuous Integration Best Practices

 4 minute read time

-Continuous Integration is a development best practice that you need to be using in your process; it is an essential part of an efficient Software Development Lifecycle (SLDC).
 If you aren't using it already, then you should start, now.
-The main benefit of Continuous Integration is the ability to flag errors as they are introduced into a system instead of waiting multiple days for test failures and critical errors to be identified during the QA cycle.
+The main benefit of continuous integration is the ability to flag errors as they are introduced into a system, instead of waiting multiple days for test failures and critical errors to be identified during the QA cycle.
 This post isn't about the virtues of using CI, it's about how to setup an optimal environment in a Maven shop.
-Here are seven tips for running Maven builds in a CI system such as Hudson.
+Here are seven tips for running Maven builds in a CI system, such as Hudson.

 In my experience, it is best to let your CI system deploy your snapshots.
-This is the most reliable way to guarantee that the contents of your repository are kept in sync with your source control system.
-In order to do this in a practical way, you need to couple CI with a repository manager like Nexus that can automatically purge snapshots.
-I've managed projects that produced >300gb of snapshots in less than a week.
+This is the most reliable way to ensure that the contents of your repository are kept in sync with your source control system.
+To do this practically, you need to couple CI with a repository manager like Sonatype Nexus Repository that can automatically purge snapshots.
+I've managed projects that produced >300 GB of snapshots in less than a week.
 Using a repository manager will save your sanity.

 Tip: use -Dmaven.repo.local=xxxx to define the unique local repositories for each build.

-To further validate the contents of the repository, and to manage the disk space, I purge the local repostories every night.
-This way if changes in the repository or artifacts are removed, the CI system will detect this.
-To keep it easy to purge all the local repositories, I tend to structure them under a single common folder such as /opt/repos/*.
+To further validate the contents of the repository, and to manage the disk space, I purge the local repositories every night.
+This way, if changes in the repository or artifacts are removed, the CI system will detect this.
+To keep it easy to purge all the local repositories, I tend to structure them under a single common folder, such as /opt/repos/*.

-Obviously having many local repositories requires more disk space than a single monolitic one due to dependency duplication, but even on our large grid the repos are less than 10gb total.
-Local repos get giant when you don't control the snapshots and purging them nightly keeps this under control.
+Obviously, having many local repositories requires more disk space than a single monolithic one due to dependency duplication, but even on our large grid, the repos are less than 10 GB.
+Local repos get giant when you don't control the snapshots, and purging them nightly keeps this under control.

 Tip: use your CI system itself to schedule the local repo cleanup.
-This way anyone can clean the repos manually right from the UI if Maven gets confused.
+This way anyone can manually clean the repos from the UI if Maven gets confused.

 Over time, I've also picked up a few more simple tricks: